keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

-Note that, if you want to run pre- and/or post-deployment [evaluations](../implementing/evaluations.md) as part of the Release Lifecycle use-case, you need to run the Keptn Metrics Operator.
+Note that, if you want to run pre- and/or post-deployment [evaluations](../implementing/evaluations.md) as part of the Release Lifecycle use-case, you need to have the Keptn Metrics Operator installed.

 You must also enable Keptn for each [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)